-Insomnia is classified as a sleep disorder, and may refer to sleep quantity, quality, or both.
-It is defined as the inability to fall asleep and/or stay asleep, or not feeling rested after sleep.
+Insomnia is classified as a sleep disorder, and is defined as the inability to fall asleep and/or stay asleep, or not feeling rested after sleep.
 It may be transient, acute, or chronic.
 Insomnia is by far the most common sleep disorder, affecting as much as half the world’s population at some point in their lives.

 One of the defining features of insomnia is that it interferes with daytime functioning.
 (2) This difficulty may take the form of fatigue, trouble concentrating, irritability, or memory lapses.
 Microsleep episodes may occur, along with impulsiveness or depression.

 Note: The content on Sleepopolis is meant to be informative in nature, but it shouldn’t taken as medical advice, and it shouldn’t take the place of medical advice and supervision from a trained professional.
 If you feel you may be suffering from any sleep disorder or medical condition, please see your healthcare provider immediately.

 The symptoms of insomnia are the inability to fall asleep, stay asleep, or fall back to sleep.
 Though many insomniacs experience a range of additional physical and cognitive consequences, these are not primary symptoms, and may be shared by those suffering from sleep deprivation and other sleep disorders.
 Insomnia can, however, produce a wide range of effects, including:

 - Feeling tired and/or groggy upon waking up

 - Irritability or mood swings

 - Trouble retaining new information

 - Increased errors and accidents at home or on the job